Cousin Dupree

+"Cousin Dupree" is a single released in 2000 from Steely Dan's album Two Against Nature, also released that year.

+Background

-"Cousin Dupree" is the first single from Steely Dan's 2000 album Two Against Nature.
-The song's lyrics describe the sexual desires the titular Dupree has for his attractive cousin.
+The song's lyrics describe the sexual desires the narrator, Dupree, has for his attractive cousin Janine.
 In 2001, the song won a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.

 In July 2006, Steely Dan posted a humorous letter on their website saying that the title of Owen Wilson's film You, Me and Dupree was stolen from their song.
 The film is about a house guest who overstays his welcome; the song's title character is a slacker who is sleeping on his aunt's couch.
 Owen Wilson defended himself in similarly deadpan comic fashion, stating, "I have never heard the song 'Cousin Dupree' and I don't even know who this gentleman, Mr. Steely Dan, is.
 I hope this helps to clear things up and I can get back to concentrating on my new movie, 'HEY 19.'"

+Release

+The single included live tracks from the band's 90's American tour.
+"Aja" is taken from the album Alive in America, while the other two songs are exclusive to the single.